OgulcanUnveren/ThirtyOneCall/README.md

 ## Usage

 ### Generate self-signed certificate or delete key feature(websockets and webrtc only work with ssl on modern browsers)
+or
+### Create an ngrok account and put/copy your auth-token to token field config/auth.config.js.

+## Then

 npm install